 The Apartment Association of Greater Augusta is a 501(c)6 nonprofit trade association that represents the multifamily industry for the city of Augusta and its surrounding areas.
 Founded in 1973, the AAGA is dedicated to advancing the multifamily housing industry.
 The AAGA is an affiliate of the National Apartment Association (NAA) and the Georgia Apartment Association (GAA).

-We host quarterly membership meetings, monthly education seminars, and social events such as a Trade Show, Maintenance Mania, the Tee Off Fore Tatas Golf Tournament, and various networking events.
+We host quarterly membership meetings, monthly education seminars, and events such as our annual Trade Show, Maintenance Mania, the Tee Off Fore Tatas Golf Tournament, in addition to various networking events.

-Q. I am a resident at an apartment community.
+Q. I am a resident of an apartment community.
 Can you help me with an issue/complaint and can you give me a copy of my lease?

 The Apartment Association of Greater Augusta is a trade organization for companies that own and manage apartment communities and affiliated companies that provide products or services to the apartment industry.

 We are unable to answer questions from residents or respond to any inquiries.
 If you are having a legal issue, we recommend you contact an attorney who specializes in landlord-tenant law in Georgia.
 While you are entitled to a copy of your lease, we do not have copies, and you will need to ask your apartment community for a copy if you did not receive one when you signed it originally.

 Q. How many members are in the association?

 Currently, we have over 150 members, including Owner/Manager members and Associate Members.
 There are over 115 properties (represented by 50+ management companies) belonging to AAGA.
 These properties manage over 16,300 apartment homes in the area.

 Q. What does it cost to join AAGA?